Characters of the Uncharted series: Harry Flynn

-Harry Flynn is a longtime business associate of Drake's and an antagonist of Uncharted 2: Among Thieves.
+Harry Flynn is a longtime business associate of Drake's and the secondary antagonist of Uncharted 2: Among Thieves.
 He is voiced by Steve Valentine.

 In the second game, he approaches Drake, convincing him to help steal an oil lamp from a Turkish museum for a wealthy client.
 The two, along with Frazer, plan to keep the lamp for themselves, believing it will lead to the location of Marco Polo's lost fleet and the treasures it holds.
-In reality, Flynn is working for Lazarević, and betrays Drake, taking the location coordinates and landing Drake in prison.
-He then works with Lazarević in searching for the Cintamani Stone.
+In reality, Flynn is working for Lazarević and betrays Drake, taking the location coordinates from the lamp and landing Drake in prison.
+He then works with Lazarević in searching for the Chintamani Stone.
 When Lazarević apprehends Drake, he has Flynn force him to find the location of the entrance to Shambhala.
 There, Lazarević and his men, Flynn, Drake and company are attacked by the Guardians, where Flynn is gravely wounded due to a gunshot wound from Lazarević, his employer having grown tired of his failures.
 Flynn ultimately commits suicide with a grenade while attempting to blow up Drake, but severely wounds Fisher instead.

 Naughty Dog used the dialogue in the game to hint at the relationship between Drake and Flynn, but desired ambiguity regarding the exact nature of their past dealings, and to show what Drake could have become.
 Flynn mainly served to hint at a darker past where Drake was less heroic.
 Flynn was not written as a British character; the casting of a British actor was mere coincidence.
 In the early stages of casting, Graham McTavish was Naughty Dog's first choice for Flynn.
 However, Valentine's audition caused them to reconsider and McTavish was instead given the role of Lazarević.

 Lt.
 Draza

-Lt.
-Draza is Zoran Lazarević's right-hand man and an antagonist of Uncharted 2: Among Thieves.
-He is voiced by Michael Benyaer in Uncharted 2 and by Fred Tatasciore in Uncharted 3 multiplayer.
+Lieutenant Draza is Zoran Lazarević's right-hand man and an antagonist of Uncharted 2: Among Thieves.
+He is voiced by Michael Benyaer in Uncharted 2 and by Fred Tatasciore in Uncharted 3's multiplayer mode.
+According to some articles, Draza and Lazarević have known each other for a long time.
+He uses an M4 carbine (which's actually a Colt Model 653 in the game) as his main weapon.

 Draza is first seen with Lazarević in Nepal, when they first meet Nathan face to face.
 Lazarević gives him the Phurba from Nate.
-Later, when Chloe is taken to the train by Flynn, Nathan tries to save her, but runs into Draza, who is in charge of the train.
+Later, when Chloe is taken onto Lazarević's train by Flynn, Nathan tries to save her, but runs into Draza, who is in charge of the train.
 The two fight until Drake knocks out Draza and takes back the Phurba.
 Draza wakes up and tries to strangle Drake, but is shot dead from behind by Chloe.
-According to some articles, Draza and Lazarević have known each other for a long time.
-He uses an M4 carbine (a misnamed Colt Model 723) as his main weapon.